fbpx

 Catch us at the Bundaberg Seniors Expo 2021

-If you’re interested in participating, our CVS staff will be at the Seniors Expo this Tuesday, March 23, at the Bundaberg Multiplex Convention Centre from 9am to 1pm.
+If you’re interested in participating, our ACVVS staff will be at the Seniors Expo this Tuesday, March 23, at the Bundaberg Multiplex Convention Centre from 9am to 1pm.

 Alternatively, phone Heather Hinsbey on 0448 035 891 to discuss your volunteer options.